achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

        3.Robust Scaler not influenced by outliers because using of median,IQR

-       4.Q-Q plot is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to improve performance
+       4.Q-Q plot or Shapiro-Wilk Normality Test  is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to

+          improve performance

            a.Guassian Transformation